Language Arts 5

 Forecasted amount of time required to complete each week’s lesson:

-Students should spend a minimum of 5 hours per week on lessons and activities.
+Students should spend approximately 8 hrs per week on language lessons and activities.

 Students are required to submit a variety of assignments for marking.
-These include research projects, comprehension questions, writing assignments, vocabulary activities, spelling exercises, crossword puzzles, etc.
+These include research projects, comprehension questions, writing assignments, vocabulary activities, spelling exercises, etc.

 Assignments will be assessed as: